 WPD is the largest police department in the state of Kansas.
-It is comprised of 653 Commissioned Officers and 192 civilian employees, and operates on a \$55 million yearly budget.
-The men and women of the Wichita Police Department proudly serve their Wichita community, which includes almost 400,000 citizens and covers 153 square miles.
+It is comprised of 644 Commissioned Officers and 173 non-commissioned officers, and operates on a \$70 million yearly budget.
+The men and women of the Wichita Police Department proudly serve their Wichita community, which includes 382,368 citizens and covers

+162.8 square miles.
 The department's operations are divided into three divisions: Field Services, Investigations and Support Services.
 Most of the Investigations and Support Services operations are housed in City Hall at 455 N. Main.
 Field Services personnel operate from four substations that are strategically located in four quadrants of the city: North, South, East and West.
 Each substation is home to approximately 130 commissioned and civilian employees including Beat Officers, Community Policing Beat Coordinators, School Resource Officers, Special Community Action Team Officers and Traffic Officers.